covjson/specification/domain-types.md

 Requirements for all domain types defined in this specification:

-- The axis and component identifiers `"x"` and `"y"` MUST refer to horizontal spatial coordinates, `"z"` to vertical spatial coordinates, and all of `"x"`, `"y"`, and `"z"` MUST be referenced by a spatial coordinate reference system.
+- The axis and coordinate identifiers `"x"` and `"y"` MUST refer to horizontal spatial coordinates, `"z"` to vertical spatial coordinates, and all of `"x"`, `"y"`, and `"z"` MUST be referenced by a spatial coordinate reference system.
-- The axis and component identifier `"t"` MUST refer to temporal coordinates and be referenced by a temporal reference system.
+- The axis and coordinate identifier `"t"` MUST refer to temporal coordinates and be referenced by a temporal reference system.
-- If a spatial CRS is used that has the axes longitude and latitude, or easting and northing, then the axis and component identifier `"x"` MUST refer to longitude / easting, and `"y"` to latitude / northing.
+- If a spatial CRS is used that has the axes longitude and latitude, or easting and northing, then the axis and coordinate identifier `"x"` MUST refer to longitude / easting, and `"y"` to latitude / northing.
 - A domain that states conformance to one of the domain types in this specification MAY have any number of additional one-coordinate axes not defined here.
 - In a Coverage object, the axis ordering in `"axisNames"` of NdArray objects SHOULD follow the order "t", "z", "y, "x", "composite", leaving out all axes that do not exist or are single-valued.